falconair/ProgrammingForAnalytics/README.md

 # Lecture notes for "Programming for Data Science", "Python for Data Science" and "Python for ML Engineering"
-This repository contains lecture notes for classes offered by Shahbaz Chaudhary at the University Of Chicago's Masters in Applied Data Science program.
+This repository contains lecture notes for classes offered by Shahbaz Chaudhary at the University Of Chicago's Masters in Applied Data Science program

 ## Class setup
 Please follow the instructions below to get your computer ready for this class.